-The SUP instructor course available in NZ up until recently has been of similar format, based loosely on the ISA course syllabus but with a lot of extra information included, particularly with regard to the specific legal requirements we have here.
+The SUP instructor course available in NZ up until recently has been of similar 2-day format.
+Managed by SurfingNZ, it was based loosely on the ISA course syllabus but with a lot of extra information included, particularly with regard to the specific legal requirements we have here.
 However, the intensive two-day format is very flawed as it results in a heavy ‘information overload’ scenario, and actually gives participants very little hands-on practice at instruction .

 - Online learning

 - An online or practical session and assessment